Sections In This Article

 On the other hand, a human designing an algorithm which then becomes part of a larger software system, would be an example of algorithm design, which we’re not looking at in this article.
 Just to mention though, because it is conceptually interesting, algorithms can now design algorithms . . . an employee of one of the big social media platforms asked ChatGPT to create the new ideas he should have created himself that week for the platform, and to write the code (algorithms) to implement them, and the AI wrote original code which worked correctly!

-Why am I talking about algorithmic design in jewelry and watchmaking together?
-The two industries have been closely linked from early in the evolution of watches, and still have a strong relationship, with a symbiotic relationship rooted in precision craftsmanship and artistic expression.
+Why am I talking about algorithmic design in jewellery and watchmaking together?
+The two industries have been closely linked from early in the evolution of watches, and still have a strong symbiotic relationship rooted in precision craftsmanship and artistic expression.
 Both fields encompass intricate detailing, precise engineering, and a commitment to desirable aesthetics.
-Watchmaking often incorporates elements of jewelry design in its cases, dials, and adornments, while jewelry design draws inspiration from watchmaking’s precision mechanisms, materials, and design intricacies.
+Watchmaking often incorporates elements of jewellery design in its cases, dials, and adornments, while jewellery design draws inspiration from watchmaking’s precision mechanisms, materials, and design intricacies.
 Their shared craftsmanship, attention to detail, and pursuit of timeless elegance bridge the worlds of adornment and timekeeping, creating a harmonious synergy between these two disciplines.

-There are even direct links, such as Swiss jewelers having to become watchmakers due to the prohibition of jewelry in 1541, which can be said to be the birth of the Swiss watchmaking industry.
+There are even direct links, such as Swiss jewellers having to become watchmakers due to the prohibition of jewellery in 1541, which can be said to be the birth of the Swiss watchmaking industry.

-Our own watches (below) could be considered to be more about jewelry aspects than watchmaking or time-telling aspects.
-Also, algorithmic design applies in similar ways to both watchmaking and jewelry design, as I’ll detail below.
+Our own watches (below) could be considered to be more about jewellery aspects than watchmaking or time-telling aspects (although not the usual fine jewellery that people are most familiar with).
+Also, algorithmic design applies in similar ways to both watchmaking and jewellery design, as I’ll detail below.

 As is usual in my blog posts, I’ll be including some relatively well-known perspectives on these topics, but also delving a little deeper, into little-known and sometimes controversial areas.